Kit-Kat31415926/Not2BeScammed/README.md

 ### Code Structure

 - ```/model```
-    - Contains the pickle files to our ML model
+    - Contains the keras file to our ML neural networks model

 - ```app.py```
     - Contains all API endpoints